tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_6_Discovery_Create_New_Interface.md

 <p>Active</p>
 </td>
 <td width="785">
 <p>The “Active” slider is turned to “On” by default.
-Turn the slider to “Off” if you do not want the new Interface to be active in the table.</p>
+Turn the slider to “Off” if you do not want the Interface to be submitted to the discovery process in the next executions.
+You can later switch it to "On" or "Off" at any point of time</p>
 </td>
 </tr>
 </tbody>